-Outdoor recreation is an enjoyable way to experience and appreciate natural areas and offers an opportunity to co-fund conservation acquisitions, secruing environmental areas as part of the conservation estate for ongoing environmental and recreation co-benefits and promote environmental awareness and stewardship22.
+Outdoor recreation is an enjoyable way to experience and appreciate natural areas and offers an opportunity to promote environmental awareness and stewardship22.

 Outdoor recreation activities cause varying levels of environmental impact; however anecdotal evidence demonstrates that many outdoor recreation groups have a focus on minimising these impacts and act as advocates for the environment.